Andriivskyi Descent

-Andriivskyi Descent or Andrew's Descent (Андріївський узвіз) is a historic descent connecting Kyiv's Upper Town neighborhood and the historically commercial Podil neighborhood.
+Andriivskyi Descent or Saint Andrew's Descent (Андріївський узвіз) is a historic descent connecting Kyiv's Upper Town neighborhood and the historically commercial Podil neighborhood.
 The street, often advertised by tour guides and operators as the "Montmartre of Kyiv", is a major tourist attraction of the city.
 It is included in the list of national landmarks by a government resolution.
 (Note: In 2012 the order of Ministry of Culture granted it a status of local landmark, however in the latest published listing for local landmarks in the city of Kyiv for 26 July 2016, the descent is not on the list.
 (The listing is available at the Ministry of Culture's website.))
 In addition, the street is also part of the Kyiv city historic reserve "Ancient Kyiv", while the St. Andrew's Church belongs to the National historic reserve "Sophia of Kyiv".

 The descent, 720 m in length, is constructed of laid cobblestones and connects Old Kyiv (Upper city) with Podil (Lower city).
 It starts at the end of Volodymyrska Street and winds down steeply around the Zamkova Hora hill, ending near the Kontraktova Square.
-Andrew's Descent is marked by some historic landmarks, including the Castle of Richard the Lionheart, the 18th century baroque Saint Andrew's Church, famed Russian writer Mikhail Bulgakov's house, and numerous other monuments.
+Saint Andrew's Descent is marked by some historic landmarks, including the Castle of Richard the Lionheart, the 18th century baroque Saint Andrew's Church, famed Russian writer Mikhail Bulgakov's house, and numerous other monuments.

-Recent talk of the descent's reconstruction has been going since 2006, when a local grassroots organization aimed at saving Andrew's Descent collected more than 1,000 signatures to petition local authorities to take action on the descent's reconstruction.
-On June 23, 2009, the Kyiv City Council administration approved the reconstruction of Andrew's Descent, which had been officially announced a year earlier by Mayor Leonid Chernovetskyi.
+Recent talk of the descent's reconstruction has been going since 2006, when a local grassroots organization aimed at saving Saint Andrew's Descent collected more than 1,000 signatures to petition local authorities to take action on the descent's reconstruction.
+On June 23, 2009, the Kyiv City Council administration approved the reconstruction of Saint Andrew's Descent, which had been officially announced a year earlier by Mayor Leonid Chernovetskyi.
 The exact timeline for reconstruction has not yet been adopted, although the reconstruction's budget has been drafted in the city's 2010 budget.